christymanthara/Thesis/README2.md

 ## Overview
 This repository contains various scripts for processing, analyzing, and visualizing single-cell RNA sequencing (scRNA-seq) data using AnnData, Scanpy, openTSNE, and UMAP.

+Make sure that you download the datasets and follow the instructions in the datasets subrepo before you proceed with the scripts here.

 ## Scripts

 ### `scv_h5ad.py`